joannajzou/joannajzou.github.io/content/home/about.md

 * <span style="color:orange">Small Data Problems:</span> How can first-principles physics be leveraged in extrapolatory settings, or in applications where data is sparse?
 * <span style="color:orange">Stochastic Dynamics:</span> How can we approach statistical inference by drawing inspiration from stochastic dynamical systems?

-As an engineer and researcher, I am motivated to advance climate and energy resilience, human health and well-being, and education equity through my work.
+Through my work, I am passionate about climate and energy resilience, human health and well-being, and education equity.